 “Our study shows how a huge dataset can be used in the context of network medicine to address several practical and conceptual challenges in rare disease research to improve diagnosis and treatment for the benefit of patients,” Menche says.

-Featured Image: Along with their research team, Jörg Menche, PhD, and Pisanu Buphamalai, a CeMM PhD student in Menche’s research group, developed a multiplex network that improves the identification of genetic defects and the assessment of their consequences.
+Featured Image: Along with their research team, Jörg Menche, PhD, and Pisanu Buphamalai, a CeMM PhD student in Menche’s research group, developed a gene mapping multiplex network that improves the identification of genetic defects and the assessment of their consequences.
 Photo: Laura Alvarez, CeMM